seezee/WP-FOFT-Loader/readme.md

 == Installation ==

 ### USING THE WORDPRESS DASHBOARD
-1. Navigate to the “Add New” in the plugins dashboard
+1. Navigate to “Add New” in the plugins dashboard
 2. Search for “WP FOFT Loader”
 3. Click “Install Now”
 4. Activate the plugin on the Plugin dashboard
 5. Go Settings -> WP FOFT Loader, upload your fonts, and configure the settings.

 ### UPLOADING IN WORDPRESS DASHBOARD
-1. Navigate to the “Add New” in the plugins dashboard
+1. Navigate to “Add New” in the plugins dashboard
 2. Navigate to the “Upload” area
 3. Select wp-foft-loader.zip from your computer
 4. Click “Install Now”
 5. Activate the plugin in the Plugin dashboard
 6. Go Settings -> WP FOFT Loader, upload your fonts, and configure the settings.

-### USING FTP
+### USING <abbr>FTP</abbr>
-1. Download wp-foft-loader.zip
+1. Download the WP FOFT Loader ZIP file
-2. Extract the wp-foft-loader directory to your computer
+2. Extract the WP FOFT Loader ZIP file to your computer
-3. Upload the wp-foft-loader directory to the `/wp-content/plugins/` directory
+3. Upload the “wp-foft-loader” directory to the `/wp-content/plugins/` directory
 4. Activate the plugin in the Plugin’s dashboard
 5. Go Settings -> WP FOFT Loader, upload your fonts, and configure the settings.

 ### DOWNLOAD FROM GITHUB
 1. Download the plugin via https://github.com/seezee/WP-FOFT-Loader
-2. Upload the ZIP file from the Wordpress dashboard or by <abbr>FTP</abbr>
+2. Follow the directions for using <abbr>FTP</abbr>
-3. Activate the plugin through the ‘Plugins’ menu in WordPress
-4. Go Settings -> WP FOFT Loader, upload your fonts, and configure the settings.

 == Generating and Uploading the Font Files ==